What is Savannah Guthrie’s connection to Johnny Depp?

 Hollywood actress Amber Heard has given her first interview since a Virginia jury found her guilty of defaming her former husband Johnny Depp, sitting down with NBC journalist Savannah Guthrie to reflect on her side of the story.

-The network aired two portions from its blockbuster interview on 14 and 15 June, with the rest to follow in a one-hour Dateline special on 17 June.
+The network aired two portions from its blockbuster interview on 14 and 15 June, with the rest in a Dateline special on 17 June.

-What is surprising is not that the Aquaman star is speaking out about her experiences but that her choice of broadcaster to confide in happens to have a known connection to her former husband.
+What is surprising is not that the Aquaman star spoke out about her experiences but that her choice of broadcaster to confide in happens to have a known connection to her former husband.

 Ms Guthrie, a well-respected anchor on NBC’s Today show who moderated one of the presidential debates between Joe Biden and Donald Trump in October 2020, interviewed two members of Mr Depp’s legal team last week – Camille Vasquez and Benjamin Chew – and admitted in doing so that her husband, public relations consultant Michael Feldman, had served as an adviser to their client.